Class I Wildlife

 - Experience documentation must be submitted per biological family of wildlife requested, except cougars and cheetahs (which are regulated separately on the genus level), crocodilians (which are regulated on the biological order level) and ratites (which are regulated on the biological sub-order level).

 - Anyone wishing to possess Class I species must obtain two letters of reference regarding their experience as described above.
-One letter must be from a Florida license holder for the wildlife being applied for (preferably the license holder overseeing the experience) or a representative of a professional organization or governmental institution, including veterinarians.
+One letter must be from a Florida permit holder for the wildlife being applied for (preferably the permit holder overseeing the experience) or a representative of a professional organization or governmental institution, including veterinarians.
 Both letters must be from individuals with firsthand knowledge of the documented experience and must reference such experience in their letter.